 High to determine the risk level result when

 In addition to taking into account the results of multiple individual risk predictors, you can include conditions that relate to the total number of predictors in a policy that were low, medium, or high risk.

 For example, you can create a composite predictor that specifies that the predictor should get a result of high risk if any of the following conditions are true:

-- IP reputation is high risk
+- IP Reputation is high risk.

-- IP Velocity is high risk
+- IP Velocity is high risk.

-- Any three predictors in the policy being evaluated are found to be high risk
+- Any three predictors in the policy being evaluated are found to be high risk.

 After a composite predictor yields a result, you can use the result in the same ways as the results of individual risk predictors:

-- You can define an override that uses the composite predictor so that in cases where the predictors' conditions are met, you can directly assign a final risk level and ignore the other predictors in the risk policy.
+- You can define an override that uses the composite predictor so that in cases where the predictor conditions are met, you can directly assign a final risk level and ignore the other predictors in the risk policy.